-The current sensor signal-to-noise ratio (resolution) allows detection of current steps down to 50 pA or better, and often better, (at 1PLC integration time) in LOW current mode and down to 10 $\mu$ A or better in HIGH current mode.
-Note that this is on the time scale of seconds or minutes.
-At longer time scales 1/f noise and drift plays a role making the long-term signal-to-noise ratio a bit worse
+The current sensor signal to noise ratio (resolution) allows detection of currents steps down to 50pA or better, and often better, (at 1PLC integration time) in LOW current mode and down to 10 μ A or better in HIGH current mode.
+Note that this on the time scale of seconds or minutes.
+At longer time scales 1/f noise and drift plays a role making the long-term signal to noise ratio a bit worse

-Note that the signal-to-noise ratio is, perhaps a bit surprising, higher in FILter=HIGH mode than in FILTer=MEDium or DC.
+Note that the signal to noise ratio is, perhaps a bit surprising, higher in FILter=HIGH mode than in FILTer=MEDium or DC.